-How long they take to cook will depend on your iron, but for mine it only takes about 3 minutes for them to be golden brown and crispy.
+How long they take to cook will depend on your iron.
+For mine, it only takes about 3 minutes for them to be golden brown and crispy.

 At least 4 hours before baking (or the night before)

 - In a large bowl, combine the flour, milk and sourdough starter and mix it well together.
-Cover the bowl with a dinner plate to stop the batter drying out, and leave it to stand on the bench for 4-6 hours.
-Alternatively, place the batter in the fridge overnight.
+Cover the bowl with a dinner plate or a lid to stop the batter drying out.
+Leave it to stand on the bench for 4-6 hours at room temperature or refrigerate overnight.

 - Once the batter has fermented, separate the eggs.
-Add the egg whites to a clean bowl.
+Add the egg whites to a clean bowl and set aside.
 Add the egg yolks to the batter and mix them in alongside the sugar, melted butter and salt.

 - Pre-heat and grease your waffle iron.